Medical Summary

 WHO—International Travel and Health (current online update, Country List)

-(2020) Malaria risk due to P. vivax (80%) and P. falciparum (20%) exists throughout the year in rural areas in inter-Andean valleys below 2500 m.
-Twelve departments in the country reported indigenous malaria cases; 90% of cases are concentrated in the department of Loreto and 16% of the total cases are due to P. falciparum from Loreto.- Recommended prevention in risk areas: B in P. vivax risk areas – Risk of P. vivax malaria only.
-Mosquito bite prevention plus chloroquine chemoprophylaxisa
+(2022) Malaria risk due to P. vivax (80%) and P. falciparum (20%) exists throughout the year in rural areas in inter-Andean valleys below 2500 m.
+Twelve departments in the country reported indigenous malaria cases; 90% of cases are concentrated in the department of Loreto and 16% of the total cases are due to P. falciparum from Loreto.- Recommended prevention in P. vivax risk areas: B – Risk of non-falciparum malaria.
+Mosquito-bite prevention plus chloroquine, or doxycycline or atovaquone-proguanil or mefloquine chemoprophylaxis (select according to drug-resistance pattern, reported side-effects and contraindications).a

-- Recommended prevention in Loreto Region: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
-Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a
+- Recommended prevention in Loreto Region: C – Risk of P. falciparum malaria.
+Mosquito-bite prevention plus atovaquone-proguanil or doxycycline or mefloquine chemoprophylaxis (select according to drug-resistance pattern, reported side-effects and contraindications).a, b

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).